chef/knife-vsphere/README.md

---json-attributes - A JSON string to be added to the first run of chef-client --node-name NAME - The Chef node name for your new node --no-host-key-verify - Disable host key verification --prerelease - Install the pre-release chef gems --run-list RUN_LIST - Comma separated list of roles/recipes to apply --secret-file SECRET_FILE - A file containing the secret key to use to encrypt data bag item values
+--json-attributes - A JSON string to be added to the first run of chef-client --node-name NAME - The Chef node name for your new node --no-host-key-verify - Disable host key verification --node-ssl-verify-mode [peer|none] - Whether or not to verify the SSL cert for all HTTPS requests --prerelease - Install the pre-release chef gems --run-list RUN_LIST - Comma separated list of roles/recipes to apply --secret-file SECRET_FILE - A file containing the secret key to use to encrypt data bag item values